Alzamer/Components/README.md

 # Components
-My implementation of commonly used components in web development
+My implementation of commonly used components in web development.